 Climate control (also called ‘automatic climate control’) uses sophisticated technology to sense the current temperature of the cabin and coordinate the car’s heating, ventilation and air-conditioning (HVAC) systems to reach your desired temperature.

-In this way, automatic climate control is similar to a home heating system.
+In this way, automatic climate control in a car is similar to a home heating system.
 You set the car’s temperature via a central panel, and the car does the rest.

 So, no more twiddling knobs and swivelling fans required.